surbhit21/GSoC-2019/README.md

 - Enter "REST_FindSim/" and run:
     > python manage.py runserver

-and you can get this ouput if everything works fine:
+and you can get this output if everything works fine:

     > Django version 2.2.1, using settings 'REST_FindSim.settings'
       Starting development server at http://127.0.0.1:8000/